New media: Interactivity

 Interactivity has become a term for a number of new media use options evolving from the rapid dissemination of Internet access points, the digitalization of media, and media convergence.
 In 1984, Ronald E. Rice defined new media as communication technologies that enable or facilitate user-to-user interactivity and interactivity between user and information.
 Such a definition replaces the "one-to-many" model of traditional mass communication with the possibility of a "many-to-many" web of communication.
 Any individual with the appropriate technology can now produce his or her online media and include images, text, and sound about whatever he or she chooses.
 Thus the convergence of new methods of communication with new technologies shifts the model of mass communication, and radically reshapes the ways we interact and communicate with one another.
 In "What is new media?", Vin Crosbie described three different kinds of communication media.
 He saw interpersonal media as "one to one", mass media as "one to many", and finally new media as individuation media or "many to many".

 Interactivity is present in some programming work, such as video games.
 It's also viable in the operation of traditional media.
 In the mid-1990s, filmmakers started using inexpensive digital cameras to create films.
 It was also the time when moving image technology had developed, which was able to be viewed on computer desktops in full motion.
 This development of new media technology was a new method for artists to share their work and interact with the big world.
 Other settings of interactivity include radio and television talk shows, letters to the editor, listener participation in such programs, and computer and technological programming.
-Interactive new media has become a true benefit to every one because people can express their artwork in more than one way with the technology that we have today and there is no longer a limit to what we can do with our creativity.
+Interactive new media has become a true benefit to every one because people can express their artwork in more than one way with the technology that have today and there is no longer a limit to do with creativity.